 | 620–659 | Yes | 3%–20%+ | Meets the floor; highest conventional PMI and adjustments of the qualifying bands. |

-| Below 620 | Not standard | 3.5%+ (FHA) | Conventional not typical; FHA path at 580+ — see the FHA credit guide. |
+| Below 620 | Not standard | Standard FHA minimum | Conventional not typical; FHA path at 580+ — see the FHA credit guide. |

 The buyers we help most are the ones sitting just below a tier line — a 698 or a 638.
 In Clark County we regularly see a small, targeted paydown lift a score across the next break before closing, which can improve both the pricing and the PMI.
-As a local mortgage company, we'll pull your file and show you exactly which move is worth making — not a generic tip.
+As a local mortgage lender, we'll pull your file and show you exactly which move is worth making — not a generic tip.

 Where does your score land?